kaythinks/kayphpframework/README.md

 		~ php - S localhost:7777
 		~ composer install
 		~ composer dump-autoload
-		~ Change the EnvExample.php file to Env.php
+		~ Change the EnvExample.php file to Env.php and change the class name to Env

 # TESTING
     Run in the root folder :